-Forum is also promoting a method (including sample preparation) developed by Austria based on AfPs 2014:01 PAK for their national restriction of PAHs in clay targets covering 16 PAHs (i.e. all 18 indicator PAHs except benzo[e]pyrene and benzo[j]fluoranthene).
+Forum is promoting a method (including sample preparation) developed by Austria based on AfPS GS 2014:01 PAK for their national restriction of PAHs in clay pigeons covering 16 PAHs (i.e. all 18 indicator PAHs except benzo[e]pyrene and benzo[j]fluoranthene).
 The limit value for the sum of these 16 PAHs is 10 mg/kg.
 According to the laboratory in this Member State, the detection limit (LOD) for the sum of the 16 PAHs is within the range of 0.1 to 0.4 mg/kg (dry mass) depending on the composition of the clay target.

-Forum noted that the method originally developed for REACH Annex XVII entry 50 could also be applied to the matrix PAH-containing binder/ground limestone for all identified PAHs (i.e. 18 indicator PAHs and the 3 recently classified PAHs).
-Although the matrices are very different, GCMS analysis is highly sensitive with LODs at 0.1-0.2 ng/ml for each of the PAH analytes and 0.05-0.2mg/kg (FDA studies).
-It is expected that this analysis would be relevant using these studies as a guide in lieu of a fully validated GCMS method for this specific matrix.
+Forum noted that the method originally developed for REACH Annex XVII entry 50 could also be applied to the matrix PAHs-containing binder/ground limestone for the 18 indicator PAHs.
+Although the matrices are very different, GC-MS analysis is highly sensitive with LODs at 0.1-0.2 ng/ml for each of the PAHs analytes and 0.05-0.2mg/kg (FDA studies).
+It is expected that this analysis would be relevant using these studies as a guide in lieu of a fully validated GC-MS method for this specific matrix.